GoogleContainerTools/container-structure-test/README.md

 ### Intermediate Artifacts
 Each command test run creates either a container (with the `docker` driver) or tar artifact (with the `tar` driver).
-By default, these are deleted after the test run finishes, but the `-save` flag can optionally be passed to keep these around.
+By default, these are deleted after the test run finishes, but the `--save` flag can optionally be passed to keep these around.
 This would normally be used for debugging purposes.